Prospector/Crystek-Old/README.md

 #Crystek
 Crystek is a 1.10 tech mod using the TESLA Energy API.
 Crystallize TESLA into Tesla Crystals, which can be used to channel TESLA Energy into the machines this mod has to offer.
-Create modular armour with the Tesla

 # License
 Crystek is licensed under MIT for code, and CC BY-SA 4.0 for assets.
 Full license information available on our github page.
 Yes, modpacks are allowed.